 New Webinar Series: Systems of Care & Healthy Mental Development: Effective Strategies to Support CYSHCN in the Medical Home

-The National Resource Center for Patient/Family-Centered Medical Home (NRC-PFCMH) is hosting a FREE 2-part webinar series examining the behavioral and mental health systems of care for children and youth with special health care needs (CYSHCN) and the role of medical home within that system.
-Both episodes will include a Q&A opportunity and will highlight family experiences in navigating the system and partnering with their child’s pediatric health care professional to support their behavioral and mental health care needs.
+The National Resource Center for Patient/Family-Centered Medical Home (NRC-PFCMH) hosted a FREE 2-part webinar series examining the behavioral and mental health systems of care for children and youth with special health care needs (CYSHCN) and the role of medical home within that system.

-Episode 1 will feature the Nebraska Partnership for Mental Healthcare Access in Pediatrics and the University of Michigan Child Collaborative Consultation Program.
-Participants will learn how these 2 programs have addressed access to behavioral and mental health care for CYSHCN, in addition to the key partners and collaborators that support their respective programmatic efforts.
+- Episode 1 featured the Nebraska Partnership for Mental Healthcare Access in Pediatrics and the University of Michigan Child Collaborative Consultation Program.
+Participants learned how these 2 programs have addressed access to behavioral and mental health care for CYSHCN, in addition to the key partners and collaborators that support their respective programmatic efforts.

-Episode 2 will feature pediatricians Marian Earls, MD, MTS, FAAP and Richard Antonelli, MD, MS, FAAP.
-Drs Earls and Antonelli will discuss how pediatricians and the medical home can support behavioral and mental health care for CYSHCN.
+- Episode 2 featured pediatricians Marian Earls, MD, MTS, FAAP and Richard Antonelli, MD, MS, FAAP.
+Drs Earls and Antonelli discussed how pediatricians and the medical home can support behavioral and mental health care for CYSHCN.

 May 9, 2022